Corporate Anti-Corruption Enforcement Trends in Russia

 Corporate compliance programmes remain the most promising ground to avoid or decrease liability under article 19.28

-As practice shows, Russian courts are some way from a unified approach in respect of the assessment of guilt of companies when considering cases under article 19.28; however, there have been some positive developments in this area in the court practice of 2018 to 2019.
+As practice shows, Russian courts are some way from a unified approach in respect of the assessment of guilt of companies when considering cases under article 19.28; however, there have been some positive developments in this area in the court practice of 2018 to 2019, and the most critical improvements were observed in 2020.

-Court judgments under article 19.28 make us this think that most companies prosecuted thereunder do not have corporate compliance programmes.
+Court judgments under article 19.28 make us believe that most companies prosecuted thereunder do not have corporate compliance programmes.
 This could be the reason why cases like this are rare.
-Specifically, companies argued that they took all possible measures to prevent corruption in only 12 cases in 2019.
+Specifically, companies argued that they took all possible measures to prevent corruption in only 12 cases in 2019, but in 2020 this increased to 17.
 In 2018, we found only nine such cases.

-It is, therefore, difficult to assert that the presence of an effective and well-documented compliance control system can help companies demonstrate their lack of guilt under article 19.28 or reduce liability.
-In the absence of a uniform court practice on the matter, chances of success would normally depend on the opinion of a particular judge considering the dispute and on credibility of the company’s defence.
-However, other potential defence arguments (the absence of a formal link between the company and a bribe-giver, acts of the briber-giver in their own interest, etc), in our experience, can be even less effective.
+It is therefore quite difficult to assert that the availability of an effective and well-documented compliance control system can help companies to defend their innocence when indicted under article 19.28 or reduce liability.
+In the absence of uniform court practice on the matter, the chances of success would depend on the opinion of a particular judge considering the dispute and on credibility of the company’s defence; however, it is increasingly clear that the role and efficiency of the defence will grow with each passing year in proportion to the ongoing trends in that sphere.

 Majority of fines remain rather low